︎

 Silent witnesses, left-over artefacts from ground sampling.

-Naturally, the activist group was angered by these conjectures, for they appeared to treat a symptom—recycling waste—seemingly oblivious to its cause.
+The activist group was angered by these conjectures, which appeared to treat a symptom—waste recycling —and neglect its cause.
 And even though Susanna has told the story of political and economic entanglements over and over again, she is not too tired of it to walk me and my camera through every detail.

 On our way, we encounter Jakob Bodmer, a state forester and, in effect, the caretaker of Tägenauerholz.
 He is the fourth generation of his family in this job and has been tending the site for more than 30 years, all the while adding more tree species to enhance its biodiversity overall.
 Unfortunately, his efforts haven’t been enough.
 When ProNatura—a Swiss conservation organisation—concluded their report, they suggested that the forest didn’t bear much value.
 According to Susanna, the judgement relied on the forest’s outdated classification as a commercial timberland (Nutzwald).
 As we leave, I can tell Bodmer is visibly affected by the fight to prove otherwise.6

 Beyond the fight to keep ecosystems intact, the role of the tree and our perception is interesting in these discussions.
-Ever since the environmental movement of the 1980s, it emerged indeed as the air pollution-absorbing figure, not at last to place value upon trees and forests alike.
+Ever since the environmental movement of the 1980s, trees emerged as devices to absorb air pollution, and visions to plant millions of trees have appeared since.
 Visions of planting millions of trees have appeared since.
 Amongst its proponents are the U.S. Forest Service and National Geographic.
-While the latter asks for more trees to be planted to combat climate change, the former baldly states on its website »trees work for us«, before listing some of their advantages.7 Portrayed as providing a service to the ecosystem, trees have been inserted into our economic framework as «natural capital»; thereby reducing them to their mere biological processes, their ›use‹ and economic value to humans.
+While the latter asks for more trees to be planted to combat climate change, the former baldly states on its website »trees work for us«, before listing some of their advantages.7 Portrayed as providing a service to the ecosystem, trees have been inserted into our economic framework as «natural capital», thereby reducing them to their mere biological processes, their ›use‹ and economic value to humans.

 This sets them up to become a mere object to either offset ecological degradation caused by extractivism, or vulnerable to competing economic and «ecological» arguments.8